togakangaroo/togakangaroo.github.io/_posts/2014-08-02-be-the-javascriptiest.md

 * Hoisting
 * Dynamic function signatures

-Rather than 30 slides about which I will blab for an hour I decided to do that thing that new presenters are always cautioned against - I decided to live code.
-I decided to live code a real life component that demonstrate why these things are awesome.
+Rather than 30 slides about which I will blab for an hour I decided to do that thing that new presenters are always cautioned against - I decided to live-code.
+I decided to live-code a real life component that demonstrates why these things are awesome.

 We're going to make a reusable collapser widget.
 This is what we're going for

-<a class="jsbin-embed" href="http://jsbin.com/weniqu/20/embed?output">Final desired output</a>
+<a class="jsbin-embed" href="http://jsbin.com/zatey/5/embed?output">Final desired output</a>

 Click around.
 Nice, huh?